In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 Important: Always do a backup of your WordPress site (files and database) before modifying any files or performing any upgrades or installations!

-If you don’t want to back up your data manually, then hire a professional, or use WordPress backup plugins.
+If you don’t want to perform your own backups, then get professional WordPress help services, or use WordPress backup plugins.

 - For professional WordPress help and technical support, see our WordPress Services Directory

 How To Fix The WordPress White Screen Of Death Error

 When the dreaded WordPress “White Screen Of Death” occurs, you will see a completely blank screen with no information displayed on your site …

 Typically, when this happens, you may also be locked out of your WordPress administration area.

 The WordPress “White Screen Of Death” (WSOD) is like the Windows “Blue Screen Of Death” (BSOD), but it’s a completely white, blank screen.

 (Windows “Blue Screen of Death.”
 Source: Wikipedia Commons)

 As the “White Screen Of Death” presents no information about what the cause of the issue may be or error messages, it may take you a little while to work out what is causing the problem, but this issue can be fixed.

 Some of the typical causes of the “White Screen of Death” include: